fedellen/list-together/README.md

 Lists can store up to 300 items each.
 Users with access to a list can add items, strike items, and/or delete items.
 Each user can also sort the order the items for their own unique display.

+Most list actions are stored locally to be used in the `Undo` feature.
+Users can conveniently undo or redo these actions to revert the list back to their preferred state.

 Striking items will immediately sort to the bottom on the list.
 Un-striking will attempt to sort the item back into the list.
 While a list has striked items, users can enter `Review` mode to view only their striked items. `Review` mode can be used to immediately delete all striked items.

 Items on the lists can be sorted manually, or by using the `SmartSort` feature.
 As the history of your lists grow, `SmartSort` will remember the order in which your items have previously been removed.